pavelbrunko/Introduction_to_AI_course_from_Netology/README.md

 In this part I tried to classify dataset with pictures of flowers using torchvision.
 I took alexnet model and replace the last layer to make the model more suitable for my dataset.
 In the second part I tried to use some method to avoid ovefitiing for my model

 ---

+In file 'introduction to AI (practice).ipynb' you can find some more practice with little 'toy' dataset, like in was in Hometask 1 and Hometask 1 (hard)

+In file Regression_BostonHousePrices.ipynb you can find materials from the lecture about logistic regression.
+Notebook consist of preparing dataset with house prices in Boston, building logistic regression model 'from the box' from sclearn, building log_reg model with PyThorch, building MLP with three hidden layers and mesuring metrics for every model was built.